FiniteStateInc/binary-scan/README.md

-# Binary Scan Github Action
+# Binary Scan GitHub Action

-This JS action for github was created using this repo as template:
+This JS action for GitHub was created using this repository as template:
 [Create a GitHub Action Using TypeScript](https://github.com/actions/typescript-action).

 This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

-## How to use the action in a Github Workflow
+## How to use the action in a GitHub Workflow

 If you would like to use the action, go to the action in the marketplace and follow the documentation: